kshedden/case_studies/methods/factor-overview.md

 ## Canonical Correlation Analysis

-Suppose we have two sets of variables and a collection of objects that are assessed with respect to all variables in both sets.
-CCA aims to understand the relationships between the two sets of variables.
-This goal differs from the goal of PCA, which could be used to understand the relationships within each set of variables separately.
+Suppose we have two vectors of variables and a collection of objects that are assessed with respect to all variables in both vectors.
+Canonical Correlatoin Analysis (CCA) aims to understand the relationships between the two variable vectors.
+This goal differs from the goal of PCA, which could be used to understand the relationships within each vector of variables separately.
-Specifically, we can search for linear combinations of each set of variables that are maximally correlated with each other.
+Specifically, in CCA we can search for linear combinations of each vector that are maximally correlated with each other.

-Let $X \in {\cal R}^{n\times p}$ and $Y \in {\cal R}^{n\times q}$ denote the data for the two sets of variables.
-In these data, we have measurements on $n$ objects (the rows of $X$ and $Y$), a set of $p$ variables in the columns of $X$, and a set of $q$ variables in the columns of $Y$.
+Let $X \in {\cal R}^{n\times p}$ and $Y \in {\cal R}^{n\times q}$ denote the data for the two vectors of variables.
+In these data, we have measurements on $n$ objects (the rows of $X$ and $Y$), a vector of $p$ variables in the columns of $X$, and a vector of $q$ variables in the columns of $Y$.
 Row $i$ of $X$ and row $i$ of $Y$ correspond to the same object.

 Given coefficient vectors $a\in {\cal R}^p$ and $b\in {\cal R}^q$, we can